Alejogb1/job-board/blog-data/how-can-i-plot-accuracy-and-loss-in-hugsvision-visionclassifiertrainer.md

 id: "how-can-i-plot-accuracy-and-loss-in-hugsvision-visionclassifiertrainer"
 ---

-alright, so you’re looking to visualize your training process in hugsvision, specifically the accuracy and loss curves when using `VisionClassifierTrainer`. it's a common need and a crucial step to understanding how your model's learning. i’ve definitely been there, staring at a wall of numbers and wishing for a nice plot. been through this particular struggle myself more times than i care to remember. let me break down how i usually tackle it.
+, so you’re looking to visualize your training process in hugsvision, specifically the accuracy and loss curves when using `VisionClassifierTrainer`. it's a common need and a crucial step to understanding how your model's learning. i’ve definitely been there, staring at a wall of numbers and wishing for a nice plot. been through this particular struggle myself more times than i care to remember. let me break down how i usually tackle it.

 the `VisionClassifierTrainer` doesn't, out of the box, give you plots directly like some libraries. it's more of an engine than a dashboard. the good news is, it does a great job at logging the metrics to things like tensorboard or wandb. if you are not using these, then it stores the data internally which we can access. so you gotta grab these values after training, and then use something like matplotlib to get your visuals.